KxSystems/docs/docs/interfaces/odbc-simba.md

 The license for the driver itself is presented during installation.
 One can then choose to accept the license or abort the installation.
-The driver is sponsored by Kx, at no cost to the end user.
+The driver is sponsored by KX, at no cost to the end user.

 <!--
 ## Prior releases